veteran29/KP-Liberation/wiki/developer/internal_module.md

 ### 2.2.
 Example module structure

-Creation of internal module "example" dependant on module `03_respawn` would result in following folder structure:
+Creation of internal module "example" dependent on module `03_respawn` would result in following folder structure:
 ```
 Missionframework
 └───modules